Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Navbar_ - Holds the name of the page and links that will take the user to the other pages of the site when clicked.
 It has a dropdown toggle for use on smaller screens and is fixed so will always be seen by the user.
 The nav links have an a:hover CSS element that allows the user to see that the cursor is over a nav link and that it can be clicked.

 * _Carousel_ - A slide show of images that have been taken whilst diving to encourage divers to explore more of the website and eventually get diving.
 THe images are bright and bold, to catch the users eye, and are responsive for smaller screen sizes.
+The carousel was defensively designed with an alt text of placeholder and src of #, as both of those elements are implemented in the carousel.js file and will cause errors when run through a validator.

 * _Diving and it's benefits Section_ - Information on the mental and physical benefits of scuba diving, and the benefits to the underwater creatures and thier habitats.